 - tobacco – nicotine replacement therapies (NRT) such as patches, gum and inhalers, bupropion (Zyban), clonidine, nortriptyline.

-Relapse prevention during drug dependency treatment
+Relapse prevention during substance dependency treatment

-Community support for drug dependency
+Community support for substance dependency

 Also, there are 'therapeutic communities', which encourage personal growth through the understanding and care of others in the community.
 A person may join a therapeutic community for months or years.

-Drug dependency services for women
+Drug substance services for women

-Because women are less likely to seek help for drug use than men, several treatment options have been established specifically for women – for example, group counselling sessions that are for women only, with childcare available if required.
+Because women are less likely to seek help for substance use than men, several treatment options have been established specifically for women – for example, group counselling sessions that are for women only, with childcare available if required.

 Some of Victoria’s alcohol and other drug services specifically for women include: